Finite groups in integral group rings: The Berman-Higman Theorem

 Observe that $V(RG,G)=V(RG)$, $V(RG,1)=1$ and if $N_1\subseteq N_2$ are normal subgroup of $G$ then $V(RG,N_1)\subseteq V(RG,N_2)$.

 One of the main questions on group rings is the so called Isomorphism Problem:

-\textbf{The Isomorphism Problem for group rings over a ring $R$}: (ISO-$R$):
+(ISO-$R$): \textbf{The Isomorphism Problem for group rings over a ring $R$}:

 (ISO) is an abbreviation of (ISO-$\Z$) and called the \textbf{Isomorphism Problem}.
 Observe that $RG \cong R\otimes_{\Z} \Z G$ and therefore if $\Z G\cong \Z H$ then $RG\cong RH$ for every ring $R$.
 Thus a negative solution for (ISO) is a negative solution for (ISO-$R$) for every ring $R$.
+More generaly, if there is a ring homomorphism $R\rightarrow S$ then we can see $S$ as an $R$-module and $S\otimes_R RG\cong SG$.
+Thus a positive solution for (ISO-$S$) implies a positive solution for (ISO-$R$).

 It is easy to find negative solutions for the Isomorphism Problem for $R=\C$.
 For example, if $G$ is an abelian group then $\C G\cong \C^{|G|}$ and therefore if $H$ is another abelian group with $|G|=|H|$ then $\C G\cong \C H$.